Now that you’ve built your dashboard, you can begin to share it. Before you hit “send”, take a moment to consider how to optimize the impact:

 Provide a Key

-While some metrics are universal such as Total Revenue, some metrics such as MQL(Marketing Qualified Lead), DAU (Daily Active Users), and others are calculated very differently from company to company.
+While some metrics are defined fairly consistently such as Net Promoter Score, some metrics such as MQL (Marketing Qualified Lead), DAU (Daily Active Users), and others are calculated very differently from company to company.
 The differences are typically due to excluding some groups from being factored into the metric.
-In such instances, providing notes in the dashboard or easily accessible from the dashboard is critical to interpreting the information accurately.
+In such instances, providing notes directly on the dashboard or making them easily accessible from the dashboard is critical to interpreting the information accurately.

-Emailing a dashboard is a straightforward way to sharing your work.
-However there are a few common mistakes to avoid by asking yourself the following questions:
+Emailing a dashboard is a straightforward way to share your work.
+However, there are a few common mistakes to avoid by asking yourself the following questions:

 You should state whatever policies are relevant in the email that includes the dashboard link.
 You should also set a schedule for emailing out the dashboard that is appropriate to it’s goal.